MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-375-Transportation-Household-Goods-Interstate-Commerce-Consumer-Protection-Regulations/subpart-B-Before-Offering-Services-My-Customers/subjectgroup-ECFR26b58a956b3b018-General-Responsibilities/section-375.213.md

 ##### § 375.213 What information must I provide to a prospective individual shipper? #####

-Link to an amendment published at 87 FR 24446, Apr.
-26, 2022.
+(a) When you provide the written estimate to a prospective individual shipper, you must also provide the individual shipper with the following documents:

-(a) When you provide the written estimate to a prospective individual shipper, you must also provide the individual shipper with the DOT publication titled “Ready to Move? - Tips for a Successful Interstate Move” (Department of Transportation publication FMCSA-ESA-03-005, or its successor publication).
-You must provide the individual shipper with a copy or provide a hyperlink on your internet website to the FMCSA website containing that publication.
+(1) The Department of Transportation (DOT) publication titled “Ready to Move?—Tips for a Successful Interstate Move” (DOT publication FMCSA-ESA-03-005, or its successor publication).
+You must provide the individual shipper with either a copy or provide a hyperlink on your internet website to the web page on the FMCSA website containing that publication.

-(b) Before you execute an order for service for a shipment of household goods, you must furnish to your prospective individual shipper all five of the following documents:
+(2) The contents of appendix A of this part, titled “Your Rights and Responsibilities When You Move” (DOT publication FMCSA-ESA-03-006, or its successor publication).
+You must provide the individual shipper with either a copy or provide a hyperlink on your internet website to the web page on the FMCSA website with the publication “Your Rights and Responsibilities When You Move.”

-(1) The contents of appendix A of this part, titled “Your Rights and Responsibilities When You Move” (Department of Transportation publication FMCSA-ESA-03-006, or its successor publication).
-You must provide the individual shipper with a copy or provide a hyperlink on your internet website to the FMCSA website containing the information in FMCSA's publication “Your Rights and Responsibilities When You Move.”
+(b) Before you execute a bill of lading for a shipment of household goods, you must furnish to your prospective individual shipper all four of the following documents:

-(2) A concise, easy-to-read, accurate estimate of your charges.
+(1) A concise, easy-to-read, accurate estimate of your charges.

-(3) A notice of the availability of the applicable sections of your tariff for the estimate of charges, including an explanation that individual shippers may examine these tariff sections or have copies sent to them upon request.
+(2) A notice of the availability of the applicable sections of your tariff for the estimate of charges, including an explanation that individual shippers may examine these tariff sections or have copies sent to them upon request.

-(4) A concise, easy-to-read, accurate summary of your arbitration program.
+(3) A concise, easy-to-read, accurate summary of your arbitration program.

-(5) A concise, easy-to-read, accurate summary of your customer complaint and inquiry handling procedures.
+(4) A concise, easy-to-read, accurate summary of your customer complaint and inquiry handling procedures.
 Included in this description must be both of the following two items:

 (i) The main telephone number the individual shipper may use to communicate with you.